-These activities were assessed for compliance with the Forest and Range Practices Act (FRPA), the Wildfire Act (WA) and related regulations, in particular, the Woodlot Licence Planning and Practices Regulation (WLPPR).
+Auditors assessed these activities for compliance with the Forest and Range Practices Act (FRPA), the Wildfire Act (WA), and related regulations, in particular, the Woodlot Licence Planning and Practices Regulation (WLPPR).
 All activities, planning and obligations for the period February 1, 2011, to May 20, 2013, were included in the scope of the audit.

-The audit work included an evaluation of records and plans, and ground-based inspections of roads and cutblocks.
+The audit work for each woodlot included an evaluation of records and plans, and ground-based inspections of roads and cutblocks.